-- Consolidated statement of financial position as at 31 December 2019. - Consolidated statement of comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the period 9 July 2019 to 31 December 2019. - Notes including a summary of significant accounting policies. - Management's Assertion Statement.
+- Consolidated statement of financial position as at 31 December 2020. - Consolidated statement of comprehensive income, Consolidated statement of changes in equity, and Consolidated statement of cash flows for the year then ended. - Notes including a summary of significant accounting policies. - Management's Assertion Statement.

-The Group consists of the Company and the entities it controlled at the period-end or from time to time during the period 9 July 2019 to 31 December 2019.
+The Group consists of the Company and the entities it controlled at the year-end or from time to time during the financial year.